-We have four trustees.
+We have five trustees.
 Each one is passionate about giving children a good education.

 Steve Kaim-Caudle, Founder and Chair of Trustees

-Steve worked as a volunteer in Rwanda on community income-generating schemes and then in Liberia advising the Ministry of Health on improving supply chains for the distribution of drugs to health facilities and community health workers.
-Whilst in Africa he started to appreciate the difference education makes to young lives and wanted to do something to address the inequality between those who could afford to go to school and those who could not.
+Steve worked as a volunteer in Rwanda on community income generation and then in Liberia advising the Ministry of Health on improving supply chains for community health workers.
+Whilst in Africa he started to appreciate the difference education makes to young lives and wanted to do something to address inequalities of opportunity.
 Steve has an economics degree from Lancaster University and a certificate in supply chain from MIT.